maximal/tab/README.md

 Tabs advantages:

  * Tabs are _designed to be_ an indentation character.
+They are _semantically correct_.
  * Tabs can be configured to have different width.
  * Tabs keep source code size _meaningful_, not exaggerating characters count by 4-times with meaningless whitespace characters.
 With tabs, 5k file, say, is 4k source and 1k whitespace.
 With spaces, 5k file is 1-2 source and 4-3 k whitespace.
  * Many IDEs do the smart-tabbing _automatically_, making this approach transparent and clean.